readium/kotlin-toolkit/docs/guides/navigator-settings.md

 Here are some of the available setting types:

 * `ToggleSetting` - a simple boolean setting, e.g. whether or not the publisher styles are enabled.
-* `RangeSetting<V : Comparable<V>>` - a setting for comparable values constrained in a range, e.g. the page margins as a `RangeSetting<Int>` could range from 0px to 200px.
+* `RangeSetting<V>` - a setting for comparable values constrained in a range, e.g. the page margins as a `RangeSetting<Int>` could range from 0px to 200px.
 * `PercentSetting` - a specialization of `RangeSetting<Double>` which represents a percentage from, by default, 0.0 to 1.0.
 * `EnumSetting<V>` - a setting whose value is a member of the enum `V`, e.g. the theme (`light`, `dark`, `sepia`) or the font family.

 ### Preferences

-The `Preferences` object holds the `Setting` values which should be preferred by the Navigator when computing its `Settings`.
-Preferences can be produced from different sources:
+The `Preferences` object holds the values which should be preferred by the Navigator when computing its `Settings`.
+Preferences can be combined from different sources:

 * Static app defaults.
 * User preferences restored from JSON.